posativ/acrylamid/docs/extending.rst

 -------

 Filters are used to transform your input and used to perform Markdown-conversion of your posts.
-Per default customs filters are stored in ``filters/`` directory inside your blog.
+Per default custom filters are stored in ``filters/`` directory inside your blog.
 On startup, Acrylamid will parse this plugin, report accidential syntax errors, initialize it and call it if required.